-With the creek corridors forming much of the municipal boundary, there is a complex of land ownership and management in relation to our natural assets.
-Moreland has a long history of community advocacy and activation in greening activities and collaboration with all our stakeholders will help drive the success of this Plan.
+With creek corridors forming much of the municipality's boundaries, there is complex land ownership and management in relation to our natural assets.
+Merri-bek has a long history of community advocacy and activation in greening activities.
+Inclusion, empowerment and support for these groups and collaboration with all our stakeholders will help drive the success of this Plan.